midlantica/LovelyBunchOfCoconuts/content/claims/houselessness.md

 ---
-title: "Houselessness"
+title: 'Houselessness'
-claim: "Houselessness"
+claim: 'Houselessness'
-translation: "Rename it and it goes away."
+translation: 'Rename it and it goes away.'
 ---

 ## "Houselessness"